jeremyBanks/youtube/playlists.md

 ## [Dimension 20 (All Episodes)](https://www.youtube.com/playlist?list=PLObfuAmZm9pDqgg3_8kXgd7uFrOFmGVUG)

-> ${hours}-hour mega-playlist of every episode of Dimension 20 in order.
+> 446-hour mega-playlist of every episode of Dimension 20 in order.
 Free videos are used where possible, and member-only videos used for the rest.
 Episodes are all in chronological release order, except for special live episodes, with are grouped with their associated seasons even if they occurred a bit later.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [1.
 The Beginning Begins](https://www.youtube.com/watch?v=_zZxCVBi7-k&list=PLObfuAmZm9pDqgg3_8kXgd7uFrOFmGVUG)
 - [2.
 Clash of the Corn Cuties](https://www.youtube.com/watch?v=DZ5rprmAHhE&list=PLObfuAmZm9pDqgg3_8kXgd7uFrOFmGVUG)